AdobeDocs/commerce-admin.en/help/stores-purchase/sales-menu.md

 ### Shipments

 A [shipment](shipments.md) is a record of the products in an order that have been shipped.
-As with invoices, multiple shipments can be associated with a single order, until all of the products in the order are shipped.
+As with invoices, multiple shipments can be associated with a single order, until all products in the order are shipped.

 ### Credit Memos